General Writing Tips

 weighing the grad school decision, generating detail for personal

 essays, and writing style.
-The final two chapters discuss specific
+The final chapter discusses specific

 personal essays.
 The book also includes an internal search engine and